Ventura Expungement Lawyer

 Your case still exists within your criminal record; however, your record

 will be sealed to the public.
 To get started with the expungement process,

-it is best to speak to a criminal defense lawyer who can help you through
+it is best to speak to a expungement lawyer who can help you through the

 Getting a copy of your criminal record: It is important to have a copy with you so that you have the information